MiguelPires/Fill-a-Pix/README.md

   - Minimum Remaining Values heuristic (MRV)
   - Least Constraining Value heuristic (LCV)
   - MRV with degree heuristic to disambiguate equal values

+<h3> Data Structures </h3>

+Two data structures were defined:
+  - CSP structure - represents a puzzle and contains variables, constraints and domains
+  - Constraint structure - represents a constraint and contains variables, values and a predicate

+In Fill-a-Pix puzzles a constraint is a numbered square.